EricFecteau/rust-data-analysis/src/5_pub/3_reports.md

 ### Data table

 We can add a markdown data table to the html document by calling `.to_string()` on a `DataFrame` (not a `LazyFrame`, don't forget to `.collect()`).
-To do this, as learned in the [summary statistics chapter]() we connect to the LFS database, create a summary table of the mean hourly wages by province and gender and pivot it for better display.
+To do this, as learned in the [summary statistics chapter](../4_stats/1_summary.md) we connect to the census data, create a summary table of the mean income by sex and region and pivot it for better display.
 We can then add the table string to the `markdown` variable.

 ```rust
 === Rust 5_3_1_reports block_5